138,747 total views, 36 views today

 - The Outlook link is to the Office 365 group inbox which is basically a shared e-mail inbox with group membership.

-Lets verify “SharePoint Migration Team”(which we have created in the Microsoft Teams) – folder does not exists under the group mail box “Folders” as we have discussed this will be located here as a hidden folder due to the compliance reasons.
+Let’s verify the “SharePoint Migration Team”(which we have created in the Microsoft Teams) – folder does not exist under the group mailbox “Folders” as we have discussed this will be located here as a hidden folder due to the compliance reasons.

 Where do the Microsoft Teams channel files get saved?

-Files in Teams are stored in default documents library in the attached SharePoint site.
+Files in Teams are stored in the default documents library in the attached SharePoint site.